 On my free time I enjoy taking in the outdoors.
 I make it a point to go on hikes with my dog almost every weekend.
 I also am an avid reader and love cooking.

-University of Michigan - BA, Economics, Intl Studies
+Undergraduate Degree: University of Michigan - Bachelor in Arts, Economics, Intl Studies

 SAT Composite: 2110